leichen88/leichen88/README.md

 ## Hi there 👋

-🔭 Worked on different data visualization projects including [UNHCR Dataviz Platform](https://dataviz.unhcr.org).
+🔭 Worked on different data visualization projects with UNHCR including [UNHCR Dataviz Platform](https://dataviz.unhcr.org).
 🌱 Exploring data scrollytelling with Svelte, D3.js, Scrollama.js, and Mapbox GL JS to create interactive, narrative-driven visualizations.
 📊 Passionate about using data storytelling to shed light on humanitarian issues and drive positive change.
 💬 Ask me about building effective charts and visuals with D3, Svelte, Python, and Mapbox.